Social Icons

 Directed by Ron Underwood

-The fun in the movie is when Billy Crystal starts making jokes and not in the over 1 hour 50 minutes spent watching him do it.
-City Slickers was good to watch but to me the movie is a little over hyped because after you see a movie done in the 90s you expect it to be great, but the movie is just there.
+The fun in the movie is when Billy Crystal starts making jokes, and not in the over 1 hour 50 minutes spent watching him do it.
+City Slickers was good to watch, but to me the movie is a little overhyped.
+After you see a movie done in the 90s you expect it to be great, but this one is just there.

-The movie is based on three men in their late 30s realizing that life has much to offer than what they are strapped with.
-What led to that and how they discover that is what writers Lowell Ganz and Babaloo Mandel put together for us to watch.
-Both writers have been at it for a while with movies like Multiplicity (1996) and Robots (2005) under their belt.
+The movie is about three men in their late 30s realizing that life has more to offer than what they are stuck with.
+What led to that and how they discover it is what writers Lowell Ganz and Babaloo Mandel put together for us to watch.
+Both writers have been at it for a while, with movies like Multiplicity (1996) and Robots (2005) under their belt.

-City Slickers did nab an Academy award though, Jack Palance went home Best Actor in a Supporting Role and also won the Golden Globe Award for Best Supporting Actor.
+City Slickers did nab an Academy Award though.
+Jack Palance went home with Best Actor in a Supporting Role and also won the Golden Globe Award for Best Supporting Actor.

-The movie plot has 3 men who decided to go on a trip and be cowboys for 2 weeks which will involve hoarding a herd of cattle.
+The movie plot has three men who decide to go on a trip and be cowboys for two weeks, which involves herding a group of cattle.

-In their journey they experienced death, birth and near death.
+In their journey they experience death, birth and near-death.

-City Slickers is seen as a form of a classic, but the movie to me is missing the key ingredient for a classic although it happens to be one, it got a 90% approval rating in the review aggregate site Rotten Tomatoes and the movie can be found on the AFI's 100 Years...
-100 Laughs it can be found on number 86.
+City Slickers is seen as a form of a classic, but the movie to me is missing the key ingredient for a classic.
+Although it happens to be one, it got a 90% approval rating on the review aggregate site Rotten Tomatoes and can be found on the AFI's 100 Years...
+100 Laughs at number 86.

-The movie is based on a $26 million budget and the movie is also a commercial success making over $179 million in the box office.
-Due to the financial success of the movie, Billy Crystal (who produced this movie) produced a sequel that was released three years later.
-The sequel was a flaw although some of the old cast was present, and it currently holds a 19% approval rating on Rotten Tomatoes.
-It was also a commercial flop, as it cost 10 million more than the first, and it was only able to make a little over $43 million.
+The movie had a $26 million budget and was a commercial success, making over $179 million at the box office.
+Due to that financial success, Billy Crystal (who produced this movie) produced a sequel that was released three years later.
+The sequel was a flop.
+Although some of the old cast returned, it currently holds a 19% approval rating on Rotten Tomatoes.
+It was also a commercial failure, as it cost 10 million more than the first and only managed to make a little over $43 million.

 0 comments: